vlitzke/kitchenflies/DNAseq/10_PoolSNP/README.md

 ## Identify sites in proximity of InDels

-with a minimum count of 20 across all samples pooled and mask sites 5bp up- and downstream of InDel.
+Identify sites that are located close to InDels with a minimum count of 20 across all samples pooled and print them if they are within a predefined distance 5 bp up- and downstream to an InDel.

 ```
 python scripts/DetectIndels.py \